burlachenkok/CPP_from_1998_to_2020/Cpp-Technical-Note.md

 ```
 In that case, the size of the structure's element *d* is omitted.
 However, it's possible to access elements of array `d` through the pointer or reference to structure `s`.
 In that case, you should understand what you're doing - the structure has a memory layout that maps it into the underlying buffer correctly.

-10. In C99, but not in C++, there is a support of `variable length array type` (Defined in ISO/IEEC 9899 C99, 6.7.2.1) That arrays with a size specified via a non-const variable.
-In C99, to pass such arguments to a function, use the notation `void g(int pp[*], int k){}`.
+10. In C99, but not in C++, there is a support of `variable-length array` (Defined in ISO/IEEC 9899 C99, 6.7.2.1) That arrays with a size specified via a non-const variable.
+Such concept allow in a portable way perform varying allocation of automatic variables in the stack.

 11. Different initialization of the char array.
 In C++, the array must be of sufficient size to hold the "\0" character
 ```cpp